 16 Tex.
 Admin.
 Code § 21.95

 (B) a statement of any conditions imposed on the parties to the agreement in order to comply with the provisions of FTA §252(c), if any;

-(C) a statement of how the final decision meets the requirements of FTA §251, including any regulations adopted by the FCC pursuant to §251;
+(C) a statement of how the final decision meets the requirements of FTA §251, including any regulations adopted by the FCC in accordance with FTA §251;

-(D) the rates for interconnection, services, and/or network elements established according to FTA §252(d), as appropriate;
+(D) the rates for interconnection, services, or network elements established according to FTA §252(d), as appropriate;

 (E) a schedule for implementation of the terms and conditions by the parties to the agreement;

-(F) a narrative report explaining the presiding officer's rationale for each of the rulings included in the final decision, unless the arbitration is conducted by two or more of the commissioners acting as the presiding officers; and
+(F) a narrative report explaining the presiding officer's rationale for each of the rulings included in the final decision, unless the arbitration is conducted by a majority of the commissioners acting as the presiding officers; and

 (u) Distribution.
-The Proposal for Award and Arbitration Award shall be filed with the commission as a public record and shall be mailed by first class mail, or transmitted via facsimile to all parties of record in the arbitration.
-On the same day that a decision is issued, the presiding officer shall notify the parties by facsimile or electronic mail that a decision has been issued.
-If a decision involves 9-1-1 issues, the presiding officer shall also notify the Commission on State Emergency Communications (CSEC) by facsimile or electronic mail on the same day.
+The proposal for award and arbitration award will be filed with the commission as a public record and will be mailed by first class mail, or transmitted via facsimile to all parties of record in the arbitration.
+On the same day that a decision is issued, the presiding officer will notify the parties by facsimile or electronic mail that a decision has been issued.
+If a decision involves 9-1-1 issues, the presiding officer will also notify the Commission on State Emergency Communications by facsimile or electronic mail on the same day.

 (v) Implementation.
-Unless modified, implementation of the terms and conditions of the Arbitration Award shall comply with § RSA 21.99 of this title (relating to Approval of Arbitrated Agreements).
+Unless modified, implementation of the terms and conditions of the arbitration award must comply with § 21.99 of this title (relating to Approval of Arbitrated Agreements).

 (w) Motions for reconsideration.
-No motions for reconsideration of the Proposal for Award are permitted.
-Motions for reconsideration of the Arbitration Award shall be filed pursuant to § RSA 21.75 of this title (relating to Motions for Clarification and Motions for Reconsideration).
+No motions for reconsideration of the proposal for award are permitted.
+Motions for reconsideration of the arbitration award must be filed in accordance with § 21.75 of this title (relating to Motions for Clarification and Motions for Reconsideration).

+16 Tex.
+Admin.
+Code § 21.95